BIBLE PASSAGE:

 MEDITATION:

-even ask this question of ourselves.
-The question is meant to find
+We may even ask this question of ourselves.
+The question is meant

-out what a person depends on most.
-What do they feel can help
+to find out what a person depends on most.
+What do they feel can

-them the most, and give them the best sense of security.
+help them the most and give them the best sense of security.
 Is it a

-things the world has to offer will set us up for disappointment.
+of the world will set us up for disappointments.
+Some had faith in

-Many had a faith in the security of the Titanic because the
+the security and safety of the Titanic because the builders assured

-were sadly disappointed when it collapsed right before their
+sadly disappointed when it collapsed right before their eyes.
+Some

 went out of business and they were left unemployed with bills to

-them a lucrative professional contract, until they blew out a
+lucrative professional contract for them, until they blew out a

 knee and could no longer play.